Gordon K. Lewis

 The confusion about Caribbean identity....

-1. backward in need of modernization (westernization)
+1. A backward area in need of modernization (westernization)

-2. a part of the African Diaspora
+2. A part of the African Diaspora

-5. "it was in the Caribbean 'sugar islands' that the agrosocial system of slavery developed into its fullest and most harsh form."
+5. "it was in the Caribbean 'sugar islands' that the agro-social system of slavery developed into its fullest and most harsh form."

-6. engineered northwest passage (Panama Canal)
+6. Site of an engineered northwest passage (Panama Canal)

 8. Tropic archipelago stretching from the Guiana's to Yucatan linking the Amazon to Mexico.